Digit Research: Vivo, Oppo lead camera smartphone preference over Apple and Samsung

 Upon their arrival, there was a lot of debate among tech spaces, asking a big question: would the masses actually buy an external accessory for their smartphones?
 That was exactly what we asked as our last question for this survey.

-And, perhaps the most surprising finding is that more users want to enhance their smartphone camera experience through external accessories.
+And, perhaps the most surprising finding is that more users want to enhance their smartphone imaging experience through external accessories.
 Over 62% of the voters expressed that they would be happy to invest in external camera accessories.

 Also Read: One in two people ask AI chatbots, Google for health advice in India